Skip to content

 Signal Write

-Write variable, constant, or numeric value to a signal.
+The signal write instruction writes variable, constant, or numeric value to a signal.

 Signal Read

-Read the value of a signal into a variable.
+The signal read instruction reads the value of a signal into a variable.

 Signal Verify

-Read the value of a signal into a variable and compare it to an expected value with a given mask.
 The expected value and mask can be variables, constants, or numeric values.
 On mismatch, the simulation stops with severity failure if the global resume is set to 0.

 Bus Write